 94,000

-The Average Salary in Sweden Categorized by Occupation
+The Average Salary in Sweden Categorised by Occupation

 Presented below are the average monthly salaries across various occupational sectors: